austinbrot/label-imgs/README.md

 # Image‑Labeller

-> Batch‑classify a folder of images with any pretrained vision model shipped in **[timm](https://github.com/huggingface/pytorch-image-models)** and export the predictions to CSV.
+> Batch‑classify a folder of images with any pretrained vision model shipped in **[timm](https://github.com/huggingface/pytorch-image-models)** and export the top-k predictions to CSV.

 ---